Last updated: 2022-09-21-07:02 UTC

 Updates daily at 06:00 UTC

-On this page are US per-state plots sorted by outbreak severity (per capita total cases), from highest to lowest.
+On this page are US per-state plots sorted by per capita cumulative deaths, from highest to lowest.

 Note that data on recoveries is not available and so is estimated, and active cases then inferred from this estimate.
 See the bottom of this page for details.